Bennington Public Records Directory

 All links go directly to official Bennington, Oklahoma government websites.

-Bennington, Bryan County is served by several law enforcement agencies, including the Bryan County Sheriff's Office and municipal police departments in cities such as Durant, Calera, and Caddo.
-The Durant Police Department is the largest municipal force in the county, handling law enforcement within the city limits and working closely with the Sheriff's Office on major crimes and investigations.
-Each city department operates within its jurisdiction, focusing on community policing and local crime prevention.
+Law enforcement services in this part of Bryan County come from several agencies, including the Bryan County Sheriff's Office and municipal police departments in nearby cities like Durant, Calera, and Caddo.
+The Durant Police Department is the largest municipal force in the county, handling law enforcement within city limits while working closely with the Sheriff's Office on major crimes and investigations.
+Each department operates within its own jurisdiction, focusing on community policing and local crime prevention.

 Jail & Inmate Records